How do you get approved for a personal loan? It's about more than just a good credit rating. Here are our top tips

-Getting a loan approved is subject to the loans company carrying out successful credit checks, your personal circumstances and an affordability assessment.
+Getting a loan approved is subject to successful credit checks, your personal circumstances and an affordability assessment.

 1. Get yourself on the electoral register